MrFaraday/discord-fantasy-music-bot/README.md

 You can invate my bot to test it and may be use it ;) [Draggy - Fantasy Musicbot](https://discordapp.com/oauth2/authorize?client_id=667765780863254558&permissions=3147776&scope=bot)

 Clone repository, next create application and bot on discord developer site.
 Create `.env` file in the root, copy bot API token and write the line in `.env` file like `TOKEN=<your token>`.
-Also there you can set the prefix for bot commands by line `PREFIX=<prefix>`.
-In `src/config/tracks.config.json` file contain list of tracks splited by categories.
+In `src/config/tracks.config.json` file contain url list of playlists.

 Next start application by command: